Sooraj1411/Excel-Sales-Dashboard/Introduction to the Project.md

 ## Installation
 To view or interact with this dashboard:

-1.Download the Excel 3rd Project.xlsx file from this repository.
+1.Download the Excel 3rd Project.xlsx file from this repository.<br>
-2.Open the file using MS Excel.
+2.Open the file using MS Excel.<br>
 3.Explore the interactive visualizations and customize the filters to gain deeper insights.

 ## Contact